The publication of the manuscript in the journal is free of charge.

-Font size – 12 (abstract, key words, literature, text of tables – 11), font – Times New Roman, alignment to the width, interval – single, paragraph indent – 1 cm, page margins: upper and lower – 2 cm, left and right – 2 cm.
+Font size – 12 (abstract, keywords, literature, the text of Tables and Figures – 11), font – Times New Roman, alignment to the width, interval – single, paragraph indent – 1 cm, page margins - 2 cm all sides.

 Figures, tables, graphs, diagrams, etc. are presented directly in the text, indicated by numbering and title (eg. Figure 1 – Name).
 After the illustration comes its description (short conclusion).
 All illustrative material, except tables, is additionally provided in jpeg format.
-The amount of figures, tables, graphs and diagrams should not exceed 20% of the total volume of the paper (in some cases up to 30%).
+The number of figures, tables, graphs, and diagrams should not exceed 20% of the total volume of the paper (in some cases up to 30%).

-The volume of the paper (excluding title, information on authors, annotation, key words, references) should make up to 1 800-7 000 words.
-Though preferences are given to the research papers, review papers are excepted as well; they should be written in the field of authors research interest and include the results of own research.
+The volume of the paper (excluding title, information on authors, annotation, keywords, references) should make up to 1 800-7 000 words.
+Though preferences are given to the research papers, review papers are excepted as well; they should be written in the field of the authors' research interest and include the results of their own research.